lilia-simeonova/thelillysblog/_posts/2017-05-05-facebook-bot-on-localhost.markdown

 We want to avoid waisting time, right?

-The solution here is to use an app which creates a secure public URL to a local webserver on our machine.
+The solution here is to use an app which associates a secure public URL to our local web server.

 Below we can take a look at some of the solutions that work for me: